wellcaffeinated/intween/docs/guide/custom-types.md

 ::: warning
 When defining an interpolator, don't worry about [easing](https://stackoverflow.com/questions/8316882/what-is-an-easing-function).
-Easing is separate from interpolation and the included easing library can be used on arbitrary data.
+Easing is separate from interpolation and the included easing functions can be used on arbitrary data.

 In short: define your interpolator without easing in mind.
 :::